Free Auto Insurance Comparison

 Children ages 8-14 in all seats can wear adult safety belts.
-Car seat and seat belt violations for children ages 4-14 are considered secondary offenses, which means that another violation, such as running a red light, is required to enforce the law.
+Car seat and seat belt violations in Ohio for children ages 4-14 are considered secondary offenses, which means that another violation, such as running a red light, is required to enforce the law.

 Everyone 15 years and older who sits in the front seat must wear a safety belt.
 The fine for not wearing one while seated there is $30 per driver and $20 per passenger, and it’s a secondary offense.

 The maximum base fine for failing to seat children properly is $75, and an officer can pull a driver over for this offense.

 Cargo areas in pick up trucks: riding in the cargo area of a pickup truck is not allowed in Ohio if the tailgate is unlatched or for people under age 16 if the vehicle is moving at more than 25 mph.
 Restrictions don’t apply to those 16 and older, for people age 15 and younger if the truck is going more than 25 mph, or if the person is seated and belted “in an OEM” position.

 These laws don’t apply to covered cargo areas.

 Ohio law requires drivers approaching a stationary emergency vehicle displaying flashing lights, including road service and waste collection vehicles traveling in the same direction, to move to the closest lane, if safe and possible to do so, or to slow to a speed safe for the conditions.

 This news segment covers Ohio “move over” laws and how officers enforce them: